This series is inspired by our partner, Rejoiner’s, #pushingemailfwd campaign, if you’re interested in their posts check them out here.

 RXBar’s brand story and powerful copy are what drew us to the brand in the first place, and keeping that consistency is key (they nail it).
 As always, online retailers need to learn from others that do it right and RXBar is hitting the nail on the head.
 Supplementing their marketing efforts with on-site strategy is sure to open many more opportunities for on-site and off-site conversions.
 No B.S.

-Thanks to our Professional Services Team for creating these promotions as well as RXBar for being a great brand that we can’t get enough of!
+Thanks to our team for creating these promotions as well as RXBar for being a great brand that we can’t get enough of!
+Want to try Justuno out for yourself?
+Start a free 14-day trial today and get started on your CRO journey.